trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

 ## Wine marketplace

 The `@ligo/fa` package is a pre-built module from the [Ligo repository](https://packages.ligolang.org/) that provides foundational tools and functions for building and interacting with smart contracts on the Tezos blockchain.

 The next step is to build a wine marketplace extending the `@ligo/fa` package from the [Ligo repository](https://packages.ligolang.org/).

 The goal is to showcase how to extend an existing smart contract and build a frontend on top of it.

-The wine marketplace is adding these features on top of a generic NFT contract :
+The wine marketplace has additional features on top of the generic NFT contract :

-- mint new wine bottles
+- Mint new wine bottles
-- update wine bottle metadata details
+- Update wine bottle metadata details
-- buy wine bottles
+- Buy wine bottles
-- sell wine bottles
+- Sell wine bottles

 You can play with the [final demo](https://demo.winefactory.marigold.dev/).
 It is a platform where you can buy, sell, and check your own wine collection.